 - The new covenant promises were made to Israel: “the house of Israel and the house of Judah” (Jer 31:31).
 As such, they included their children.

 - Gentiles come to share in the new covenant promises because they are grafted into Israel by faith (Rom 11:17–24).
 Once grafted in, they really are in.
-The new covenant and its promises really are theirs—even those parts about children (such as Deut 30:6; Ps 104:17–18; Jer 32:38–40; Ezek 37:25–26; Isa 59:21).
-Paul views even the children of believing Gentiles as in some sense holy (1 Cor 7:14), and as part of the covenant people, subject to covenant stipulations and promises (Eph 6:1–3).
-And in both old covenant and new, children should be viewed as elect and regenerate until they demonstrate themselves otherwise by high-handed sin and rebellion—the same way we treat an adult professor.
+The new covenant and its promises really are theirs—even those parts about children (such as Deut 30:6; Ps 103:17–18; Jer 32:38–40; Ezek 37:25–26; Isa 59:21).
+Paul views even the children of believing Gentiles as in some sense holy (1 Cor 7:14).
+He addresses them directly as members of the church who are to obey their parents “in the Lord” (Eph 6:1–3) and whose obedience “pleases the Lord” (Col 3:20).
+In both old covenant and new, children should be viewed as elect and regenerate until they demonstrate themselves otherwise by high-handed sin and rebellion.

 - It seems to me that we have to acknowledge that these promises are not yet realized in their fullness.
 However much these promises may have initial fulfillments along the way, the new covenant promises ultimately have an “already-not-yet” character, along with many other Scriptural promises.
 Even credobaptists must acknowledge that we are not at the point where the visible church is just the same as the invisible church—even against their best efforts, false Christians still get in.
 The new covenant will not be perfectly fulfilled until the eschaton.
 Jesus inaugurated it in his first coming, and will bring it in its fullness of glory at his second coming.